Tyson Steckel cut

 Isaac Cantrell is a Cleveland area native who trains with Battery Hockey Academy and is taking part in the Brick Tournament.

 And as Steckel mentioned, Central Ohio sending players to take part in the event is becoming much more common.
 Columbus-area native Cooper Hackett went to the tournament each of the past two years and, after scoring 10 goals in six games last year, is tied for the third-most goals all-time at the event.
-His teammate Liam Sinha joined a year ago as well, while former Blue Jackets Jack Roslovic and Kole Sherwood as well as Easton Reichardt (2021) are the only other Central Ohio natives to earn an invitation.
+His teammate Liam Sinha joined a year ago as well, while former Blue Jackets Jack Roslovic and Kole Sherwood are Brick alums as well.

 For the Battery to send five players to this year’s event, a little bit of history is being made, and it’s a testament to the Columbus hockey community that such growth is possible.